 or over twenty years I've enjoyed my work with individuals, couples, families, and groups, helping people successfully change their lives, feel good about themselves, let go of painful pasts and the blocks and barriers.

 I graduated Summa Cum Laude, as a University Scholar, from The University of Pittsburgh in 1993.
 In 1995, I completed a Master's of Social Work with high honors.
 Afterwards I taught Cultural Diversity at The University of Pittsburgh Graduate School of Social Work as an adjunct professor while working as a therapist.

 Mindfulness often feels first like a choice then an enriching part of ourselves that closely connects with inspiration.
-It can inspire healthy adaptability, a discovery of today or the living now, and the healing of deep traumas from our histories for new energies that will broaden our tomorrows.
-Mindfulness techniques can promote holistic wellness.
-One example is the preventing of relapses in depression: clinical studies have shown mindfulness-based cognitive therapy can reduce returns of depression by 50%.
+Clinical studies have shown mindfulness-based cognitive therapy can reduce returns of depression by fifty-percent.
 As we become more perceptive of the power of our focus, we learn to let certain emotions and ideas pass by us without fastening ourselves to these currents.
 What once would have swept us away is perceived then overcome.

 the living now

 healing for the deep traumas from our histories

 I believe it is important to explore the past in order to understand why we think, feel and behave in the ways we do today.